raghavas201/sqlstudio_cipherschools/README.md

-# CipherSQLStudio
+# sqlstudio_cipherschools

 ## 1. Project Overview
-CipherSQLStudio is a browser-based SQL learning platform designed as a sandbox for students to practice SQL queries.
+sqlstudio_cipherschools is a browser-based SQL learning platform designed as a sandbox for students to practice SQL queries.
 It provides a safe environment where users can execute read-only SQL queries against pre-configured datasets to solve specific assignments.
 The system is designed for educational purposes, focusing on query logic without the risk of data modification.

 ## 2. Tech Stack